oscardarwin/cv/index.md

 __Equivalence of Hidden Markov Models with Continuous Observations__
 Published in [FSTTCS 2020](https://doi.org/10.4230/LIPIcs.FSTTCS.2020.43)

-__Non-optimality of the Greedy Algorithm for Subspace Orderings in the Method of Alternating Projections__   Published in [Results In Mathematics](https://doi.org/10.1007/s00025-017-0721-5).
+__Non-optimality of the Greedy Algorithm for Subspace Orderings in the Method of Alternating Projections__   Published in [Results In Mathematics 2017](https://doi.org/10.1007/s00025-017-0721-5).